nchaloult/vocabulary-and-popularity/README.md

 The visualizations that are GIFs were built using Adobe Illustrator and Adobe After Effects.
 The interactive visualizations on the final web page were built with Tableau.

 ![President readability score visualization](https://user-images.githubusercontent.com/31291920/50862980-313cb000-136b-11e9-82b6-e5dc265153dc.gif)

+The banner showcasing with Trump and Kennedy was made in Adobe Photoshop.